-(Standard to Address Risks of Fraud in an Audit No. 1, paragraphs 1-4; its Appendix 2, paragraphs 3 and 4; Auditing Standards Committee Statement No. 240, paragraph F11-2, F35-2) [Mid-tier, and small and medium-sized audit firms]
+(Auditing Standards Statement No. 240, paragraph 32-2, and F32-3) [Mid-tier, and small and medium-sized audit firms]

-In the case above, the auditors did not exercise the professional skepticism that is expected of them even though there were strong indications of material misstatement due to fraud.
+In the above cases, professional skepticism was not exercised even though there were suspected circumstances that indicated indications of material misstatement due to fraud.